jprante/elasticsearch-jdbc/README.md

              "host" : "localhost",
              "port" : 9300
         },
-        "concurrency" : 1,
         "type" : "jdbc",
         "jdbc" : {
-            "url" : "jdbc:oracle:thin:@//host:1521/sid",
+            "url" : "jdbc:mysql://localhost:3306/test",
-            "user" : "user",
+            "user" : "",
-            "password" : "password",
+            "password" : "",
-            "sql" : "select or_id as \"_id\", or_tan as \"tan\" from orders",
+            "sql" :  "select *, page_id as _id from page",
-            "index" : "myoracle",
-            "type" : "myoracle",
-            "index_settings" : {
+            "treat_binary_as_string" : true,
-                "index" : {
+            "index" : "metawiki"
-                    "number_of_shards" : 1,
-                    "number_of_replica" : 0
           }
     }
-        }
-    }
-    ' | ${java} \
+    ' | java \
-        -cp $(pwd):$(pwd)/\*:$(pwd)/../../lib/\* \
+        -cp "${DIR}/*" \
         org.xbib.elasticsearch.plugin.jdbc.feeder.Runner \
         org.xbib.elasticsearch.plugin.jdbc.feeder.JDBCFeeder

+How does it work?

+- first the shell script finds out about the directory where the script is placed, and it is placed into a variable `DIR`

+- second, the location of the Elasticsearch home is exported in a shell variable `ES_HOME`

+- the classpath must be set to `DIR/*` to detect the JDBC plugin jar in the same directory of the script

+- the "Runner" class is able to expand the classpath over the Elasticsearch jars in `ES_HOME/lib` and looks also in `ES_HOME/plugins/jdbc`

+- the "Runner" class invokes the "JDBCFeeder", which reads a JSON file from stdin, which corresponds to a JDBC river definition

+- the `elasticsearch` structure specifies the cluster, host, and port of a connection to an Elasticsearch cluster

-The `jdbc` parameter structure is exactly the same as in a river.
+The `jdbc` parameter structure in the definition is exactly the same as in a river.

-The feeder is invoked by `JDBCFeeder` class and understands some more parameters.
-In this example, the default parameters are shown.

-`elasticsearch` - an structure describing cluster, host, and port of a host of an Elasticsearch cluster.

-`concurrency` - how many `jdbc` jobs should be executed in parallel

-In the example, you can also see that you can change your favorite `java` executable when executing a feed.
-You must use a Java JDK >= 1.7
+It is possible to write an equivalent of this bash script for Windows.
+If you can send one to me for documentation on this page, I'd be very grateful.

 ## Structured objects